hongphinguyen/caravan-player/readme.md

 ./src/assets/caravan-player
 ```
 Put all your music files into this folder.
 Make sure the mp3 file has the required id3 tags and an album art.

+##### You have to redo this step everytime you make an update to a newer Caravan Player version.

 #####  Right now only .mp3 files are allowed.
 I will add more audio extensions support in the future.

 ### Step 3: Run this script file: